jayshozie/ceng240/notes4newbies/W01-intro.md

 Instructions are how the user interacts with the CPU.
 They are the fundamental commands that software (programs) uses to interact with the CPU.
 Here is an
-example: (This is not how we actually, well, there are some people who has to code like this, but that's not what we're going to do.)
+example: (This is not how we actually write code, well, there are some people who have to code like this, but that's not what we're going to do.)

 ##### Machine Code (Binary)
 100000111100001100001010